omnilaboratory/OmniBOLT-spec/OmniBOLT-02-peer-protocol.md

 The peer channel protocol has three phases: establishment, normal operation ([OmniBOLT #3](https://github.com/LightningOnOmnilayer/Omni-BOLT-spec/blob/master/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md): commitment transactions, funding transactions), and closing.

 The basic oprations are the same to [BOLT 02](https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md), but with some updates in messages to be compatible with OmniLayer protocol.
-The parameters are almost the same to what are defined in BOLT 02, but during our implementation, these params may be changed.
+The arguments are almost the same to what are defined in BOLT 02, but during our implementation, these arguments may be changed.

 Opening a channel has nothing to do with existing LND nodes kniting ligtning network.
 This procedures only seeks OmniBOLT node running Omni-lightning daemon (OLND), to create a channel according to the requests from clients.